brunnbb/tls_mqtt_client/README.md

 # 🔐 Secure TLS MQTT Client

 This is a university project implementing a **secure MQTT-like client** that connects to a custom broker using certificates, digital signatures, and both asymmetric and symmetric encryption to simulate TLS.
-The goal is to enable end-to-end encrypted publish/subscribe messaging between clients and a broker.
+The goal is to enable end-to-end encrypted publish/subscribe messaging between clients through a broker.

 ## 📚 Overview